-- ✓ Meeting Days (#7)

-- Current: MTWRFSCVX

-- Change:

-- Add multiple MTWRFSC when a class repeats in a given day

-- V for VCC only!

-- Online needs to have a 'meeting day(s)'

-- X by end of term there should NOT be any TBA; does not make sense

-- Examples:

-- A class that meets TWR mornings, plus T afternoon: TTWR

-- A class that meets MWF mornings, plus M and W afternoon: MMWWF

-- A class that meets TWR mornings, plus W afternoon: TWWR

-- A class that meets MWF mornings, plus W afternoon, plus W evening: MWWWF

-- ✓ Electronic Attendance (#17)

-- o Flag to determine if the SS will track student's attendance for this class

-- 0=No. Paper, or PDF, or access to database as always.
-Also, if Meeting Days are coded as X

-- 1=Yes.
-The SS file will track the attendance

-- ✓ CutOff Date (#14)

-- Date to delimit the Audit period

-- RoundUp((End Date Start Date) / 3) + Start Date

-- No backing up, no nothing

-- ✓ Return Date (new field #18)

-- Date to delimit Return period

-- RoundUp((End Date Start Date) / 9) + CutOff Date

-- No backing up, no nothing

-- ✓ Meetings per Week (new field #19)

-- Number of times the class meets in a given week

-- Includes multiple meetings in a day

-- Examples
+- 5 7 Meeting Days (Field #7) - Current: MTWRFSCVX - Add multiple MTWRFSC when a class repeats in a given day - V for ONLY MSVCC courses are in Enrollment Tool and have with shared students - Online must have a meeting day(s).
+(Online courses are not in Enrollment Tool have no shared students) - o X To Be Announced (TBA) is not valid by the end of the term Course file - Examples: - A class that meets TWR mornings, plus T afternoon: TTWR - A class that meets MWF mornings, plus M and W afternoon: MMWWF - A class that meets TWR mornings, plus W afternoon: TWWR - A class that meets MWF mornings, plus W afternoon, plus W evening: MWWWF - Electronic Attendance (Field #17) - o Flag to determine if the SS will track student's attendance for this class - 0=No. Paper, or PDF, or access to database as always.
+Also, if Meeting Days are coded as X - 1=Yes.
+The SS file will track the attendance - CutOff Date (Field #14) - Date to delimit the Audit period - RoundUp((End Date Start Date) / 3) + Start Date - o No rounding down. - Return Date (Field #18) - Date to delimit Return period - RoundUp((End Date Start Date) / 9) + CutOff Date - No rounding down.

-- A class meets M, W, and F. Plus Monday afternoon: 4 - A class meets T, W, and R. Plus Tuesday and Wednesday afternoon: 5 - A class meets twice daily (MTWRF): 10 - √ Weeks per Term (new field #20) - RoundUp((End Date Start Date) / 7, 0) - Rounding needed to allow partial weeks - ✓ Allowed Absences (new field #21) - o Maximum number of absences that can occur within the Audit period - o Includes absences due to late starts, excused absences, absences due to games or school functions, etc. - o Includes absences between withdrawal and reinstatement - RoundUp(((MeetingsPerWeek\WeeksPerTerm\CreditHrs\100)/(CreditHrs\750)), 0)
+- Meetings per Week (Field #19) - Number of times the class meets in a given week - Number of Meetings during the week is relative to day/s of week the class meets. - Includes multiple meetings in a day - Examples - A class meets M, W, and F. Plus Monday afternoon: 4 - A class meets T, W, and R. Plus Tuesday and Wednesday afternoon: 5 - A class meets twice daily (MTWRF): 10 - Weeks per Term (Field #20) - RoundUp((End Date Start Date) / 7, 0) - Rounding needed to allow partial weeks - Allowed Absences (Field #21) - Maximum number of absences that can occur within the Audit period - Includes absences due to late starts, excused absences, absences due to games or school functions, etc. - o Includes absences between withdrawal and reinstatement - o RoundUp(((MeetingsPerWeekWeeksPerTermCreditHrs100)/(CreditHrs750)), 0)